intellectivelab/docs.intellectivelab.com/_docs/unity-react/installation/unity-7-installation-guide.md

 The following items should be configured at application server when using jBPM platform:

-1. JBPM database data source.
+- jBPM database data source

    JNDI name: `jdbc/ucm-jbpm`.
 This is the actual jBPM application database.
 The database is used by Unity Case/Work Items query service search.

-2. Documents links / annotations data source.
+- Documents links / annotations data source

    JNDI name: `jdbc/ucm`.
 The UCM stores the document links (for some of document link strategies) and annotations here.